carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/block_app/README.md

 themes
 ```

-If you have configured Grafana, you can go back to your dashboard, to check what is happening (cf http://192.168.0.63:30001).
+It is recommended that you also monitor your environment from the pre-created dashboard in Grafana: (<http://192.168.0.141>).
+If you carried out the tasks in the [verifying your environment](../verify_lab) task, then you should already have your Grafana username and password which is ```admin:admin``` by default and you will be promted for a new password on 1st login.

 ## D. Cleanup

 Instead of deleting each object one by one, you can directly delete the namespace which will then remove all of its objects.

 ```
-# kubectl delete ns ghostsan
+[root@rhel3 ~]# kubectl delete ns ghostsan
 namespace "ghostsan" deleted
 ```